Observable Features of Tachyon-Dominated Cosmology: Conclusions

 \section{Conclusions}

 Despite their somewhat fanciful nature, tachyons might actually be a viable dark-matter candidate.
 An open Friedmann-Robertson-Walker spacetime with mass/energy content dominated by a tachyon gas can show the same general features---expansion from an initial singularity decelerating to a minimum rate, then subsequently accelerating---as a standard $\Lambda$CDM~model.
-More specific features of such a tachyon-dominated model can be compared reasonably with observations---well enough, perhaps, to justify more careful investigation.
+More specific features of such a tachyon-dominated model can be compared with observations---sufficient perhaps to justify more careful and thorough investigation.

 One important distinction between the tachyonic and $\Lambda$CDM models is that the latter continues expanding exponentially in time, while the former asymptotically approaches constant expansion rate $da/dt=c$.
-Hence, determination of not just the first and second time derivatives, but also the third derivative---the true ``cosmic jerk''---might be crucial to distinguishing between the two possibilities.
-Furthermore, the standard model must asymptotically approach the geometry of de~Sitter~\citep{desi1917a,desi1917b} spacetime, while the tachyonic model must approach the Milne~\citep{miln1932} universe, which is \emph{flat spacetime.} This might imply that the quantum-state spaces for elementary-particle fields in the two models are different~\citep{redm1999}, hence, that the two possible cosmologies might be distinguished by close examination of physics at the very smallest scales.
+Hence, determination of not just the first and second time derivatives of the scale factor~$a$, but also its third derivative---the true ``cosmic jerk''---might be crucial to distinguishing between the two possibilities.
+Furthermore, the standard model must asymptotically approach the geometry of de~Sitter~\citep{desi1917a,desi1917b} spacetime, while the tachyonic model must approach the Milne~\citep{miln1932} universe, which is \emph{flat spacetime.} This might imply that the quantum-state spaces for elementary-particle fields in the two models are different~\citep{redm1999}, hence, that the two possible cosmologies might even be distinguished by close examination of physics at the very smallest scales.